^

 Amyotrophic lateral sclerosis (ALS)

-ALS (Lou Gehrig's disease, Charcot's syndrome) is the most common form of motor neuron failure.
-The disease begins with asymmetric cramps, weakness and amyotrophy of the brushes (more often) or stop.
-Then there are fasciculations, spasticity, increased deep tendon reflexes, extensor plantar reflexes, stiffness of movements, weight loss, fatigue and difficulty in controlling the expression of the face and movements of the tongue.
-Other symptoms include dysphonia, dysphagia, dysarthria and choking with liquid food.
-Then there appear inappropriate, involuntary and uncontrolled (pseudobulbar syndrome) fits of laughter or crying.
-Sensitivity, consciousness, cognitive sphere, arbitrary eye movements, sexual function, and also the function of sphincters are usually not violated.
-Death occurs due to paralysis of the respiratory muscles, half of the patients die in the first 3 years from the debut of the disease, 20% live 5 years, and 10% - 10 years.
-Survival for 30 years is a rarity.
+ALS (Lou Gehrig's disease, Charcot syndrome) is the most common form of motor neuron disease.
+The disease begins with asymmetric cramps, weakness and amyotrophy of the hands (usually) or feet.
+Then there are fasciculations, spasticity, increased deep tendon reflexes, extensor plantar reflexes, stiffness of movements, weight loss, fatigue and difficulty controlling facial expression and tongue movements.
+Other symptoms include dysphonia, dysphagia, dysarthria and choking on liquid food.
+Then there are inappropriate, involuntary and uncontrollable (pseudobulbar syndrome) fits of laughter or crying.
+Sensitivity, consciousness, cognitive sphere, voluntary eye movements, sexual function and sphincter function are usually not affected.
+Death occurs due to paralysis of the respiratory muscles, half of patients die in the first 3 years from the onset of the disease, 20% live 5 years, and 10% - 10 years.
+Survival for 30 years is rare.

-Violations of the function of the muscles innervated by the cranial nerves and corticobulbar pathways cause progressive difficulties in chewing, swallowing, talking, there is a nasal voice, a decrease in the emetic reflex, fasciculation and weakness of the facial muscles, and also the tongue.
-When the cortico-bulbar path is affected, pseudobulbar paralysis develops with emotional lability.
-With dysphagia, the prognosis is poor, respiratory complications resulting from aspiration lead to death in 1-3 years.
+Disorders of the muscles innervated by the cranial nerves and the corticobulbar tracts cause progressive difficulties in chewing, swallowing, speaking, a nasal voice, decreased gag reflex, fasciculations and weakness of the facial muscles, as well as the tongue.
+When the corticobulbar tract is affected, pseudobulbar paralysis with emotional lability develops.
+With dysphagia, the prognosis is poor, respiratory complications due to aspiration lead to death within 1-3 years.

 Progressive muscular atrophy

-In many cases, especially if the disease debuts in childhood, it is inherited by an autosomal recessive type.
+In many cases, especially if the disease begins in childhood, it is inherited in an autosomal recessive manner.
 In other cases, it appears sporadically.
 In general, the disease can develop at any age.
-It is possible to defeat only the neurons of the anterior horns or it is more pronounced than the concomitant defeat of the cortico-spinal pathways.
-The disease progresses more slowly than other motoneuron lesions.
-The earliest manifestation can be fasciculations.
-Muscle weight loss and weakness begin with brushes, then spread to the arms, shoulders and legs.
-Survival is usually more than 25 years.
+It may affect only the neurons of the anterior horns or it may be more severe than the accompanying damage to the corticospinal tracts.
+The disease progresses more slowly than other motor neuron disorders.
+The earliest manifestation may be fasciculations.
+Muscle wasting and weakness begin in the hands, then spread to the arms, shoulders, and legs.
+Survival is usually greater than 25 years.

-With progressive pseudobulbar paralysis, the tension and weakness in the distal sections gradually increase, affecting the limb, as well as the muscles innervated by caudal cranial nerves.
+In progressive pseudobulbar palsy, tension and weakness gradually increase in the distal areas, affecting the extremities and muscles innervated by the caudal cranial nerves.
 Much later, fasciculations and muscle atrophy may appear.
-After a few years, these violations lead to complete disability.
+After several years, these disorders lead to complete disability.

-The disease should be suspected with progressive generalized motor weakness, not accompanied by significant impairment of sensitivity.
-Among other neurological diseases leading to isolated muscle weakness, neuromuscular transmission disorders and various myopathies.
-Acquired causes of only motor weakness: noninflammatory myopathies, polymyositis, dermatomyositis, thyroid and adrenal disorders, electrolyte disorders (hypokalemia, hypercalcemia, hypophosphatemia) and various infections (eg syphilis, Lyme disease, hepatitis C).
+The disease should be suspected in cases of progressive generalized motor weakness without significant sensory impairment.
+Other neurological diseases that cause isolated muscle weakness include disorders of neuromuscular transmission and various myopathies.
+Acquired causes of motor weakness only include noninflammatory myopathies, polymyositis, dermatomyositis, thyroid and adrenal disorders, electrolyte disturbances (hypokalemia, hypercalcemia, hypophosphatemia), and various infections (eg, syphilis, Lyme disease, hepatitis C).

-Electrodiagnostics studies are performed to exclude neuromuscular transmission disorders and demyelination of nerves.
-When MN is affected, the rate of excitation is usually not up to the late stage of the disease.
-The most informative needle EMG, showing fibrillation, positive waves, fasciculations, and sometimes giant potentials of action of motor units, even in outwardly unaffected limbs.
+Electrodiagnostic studies are performed to exclude disorders of neuromuscular transmission and demyelination of nerves.
+In case of MN damage, the excitation conduction velocity is usually not affected until the late stage of the disease.
+The most informative is needle EMG, demonstrating fibrillations, positive waves, fasciculations, and sometimes giant action potentials of motor units, even in apparently unaffected limbs.

 An MRI is required.
-In the absence of clinical and EMG data, indicating the defeat of cranial nerves, MRT of the cervical department is prescribed.
+In the absence of clinical and EMG data indicating damage to the cranial nerves, an MRI of the cervical spine is prescribed.

-To detect potentially curable diseases, a general blood test is performed, the level of electrolytes, creatine phosphokinase, thyroid hormones, protein in serum and urine, electrophoresis with immunofixation for monoclonal antibodies, detect antibodies to myelin-associated glycoprotein (MAG), and if there is a suspicion of intoxication with heavy metals, then examine their content in daily urine.
-A lumbar puncture should be performed: a high content of leukocytes or protein suggests a different diagnosis.
+To identify potentially treatable diseases, a complete blood count is performed, the level of electrolytes, creatine phosphokinase, thyroid hormones, serum and urine protein are determined, electrophoresis with immunofixation for monoclonal antibodies is performed, antibodies to myelin-associated glycoprotein (MAG) are detected, and if there is a suspicion of heavy metal intoxication, their content is examined in daily urine.
+A lumbar puncture should be performed: an increased content of leukocytes or protein suggests another diagnosis.

-At the slightest suspicion, a VDRL reaction to syphilis is carried out, ESR, rheumatoid factor, antibodies to Borrelia, HIV, hepatitis C virus, antinuclear antibodies (ANA), antibodies to neuronal antigens appearing within the paraneoplastic syndrome (anti Hu).
-Genetic testing (for example, superoxide dismutase gene mutation) and enzyme determination (eg, hexosaminidase A) is only indicated if the patient is interested in genetic counseling, and the results of these studies can not affect treatment in any way.
+At the slightest suspicion, a VDRL reaction for syphilis is performed, ESR, rheumatoid factor, antibodies to Borrelia, HIV, hepatitis C virus, antinuclear antibodies (ANA), antibodies to neuronal antigens appearing within the framework of paraneoplastic syndrome (anti-Hu) are determined.
+Genetic testing (for example, mutation of the superoxide dismutase gene) and determination of enzymes (for example, hexosaminidase A) are indicated only if the patient is interested in genetic counseling, and the results of these studies cannot in any way affect treatment.

 Who to contact?

 There is no specific treatment for motor neuron disease.
-Antiglutamate preparation riluzole 50 mg orally 2 times / day prolongs life with bulbar form of amyotrophic lateral sclerosis.
-Confronting progressive neurological dysfunction follows the forces of specialists of various profiles.
-Physiotherapy helps maintain muscle function.
-It is important to recommend orthopedic fixation bandages and walking aids.
-A speech therapist can pick up adequate communication devices.
-With pharyngeal weakness, eating is a real threat and percutaneous endoscopic gastrostomy may be required.
+The antiglutamate drug riluzole 50 mg orally twice a day prolongs life in bulbar amyotrophic lateral sclerosis.
+Progressive neurological dysfunction should be countered by specialists of various profiles.
+Physiotherapy helps to maintain muscle function.
+It is important to recommend orthopedic fixing bandages and walking devices.
+A speech therapist can select adequate communication devices.
+In case of pharyngeal weakness, food intake is a real threat and percutaneous endoscopic gastrostomy may be required.

-With the development of respiratory weakness, the pulmonologist will recommend non-invasive respiratory support (eg, a two-level positive pressure), tracheostomy or complete ventilation.
+If respiratory failure develops, a pulmonologist will recommend noninvasive respiratory support (eg, bilevel positive airway pressure), tracheostomy, or complete mechanical ventilation.

-Baclofen reduces spasticity, quinine or pheniton can weaken the crump.
-Anticholinergic drugs (eg, glycopyrrolate, amtriptyline, benzthropine, trihexyphenidyl, hyoscine applications, atropine) reduce salivation.
+Baclofen reduces spasticity, quinine or phenytone may relieve cramps.
+Anticholinergics (eg, glycopyrrolate, amtriptyline, benztropine, trihexyphenidyl, hyoscine applications, atropine) reduce salivation.
 Amitriptyline and fluvoxamine are used for pseudobulbar lesions.
-In the late stages of these diseases, pain may require the appointment of opioids and benzodiazepines.
-Surgical intervention to improve swallowing with progressive tabloid paralysis is ineffective.
+In the late stages of these diseases, pain may require opioids and benzodiazepines.
+Surgery to improve swallowing in progressive bulbar palsy is of little use.